george-prisma/prisma-graphql-pagination-tutorial/README.md

-# Cursor-based pagination in Prisma and GraphQL.
+# Cursor-based pagination in Prisma and GraphQL

 This **tutorial** shows how to implement **cursor-based pagination** in `GraphQL` and `Prisma`.
 You will use the following stack: